-Instruction Sets: The System/370 commercial instruction set is standard with the Model 145.
-Adding the floating-point feature provides the System/370 universal instruction set.
+Instruction Sets: The System/370 commercial instruction set is standard with the 3145 Processing Unit and becomes the System/370 universal instruction set by the addition of the floating-point feature.
+The System/370 universal instruction set is standard with the 3145-3 Processing Unit.